CDC issues new guidance for essential workers during coronavirus pandemic

-The guidance applies to essential workers, such as those in the health care and food supply industry, who have been within 6 feet of a person who has a confirmed or suspected case of the new coronavirus.
+Dr. Robert Redfield, director of the Centers for Disease Control and Prevention, announced Wednesday at the White House that essential employees, such as health care and food supply workers, who have been within 6 feet of a confirmed or suspected case of the virus can return to work under certain circumstances if they are not experiencing symptoms.

-CDC Director Robert Redfield says the employee can return to work as long as they take their temperature before they go to work, wear a face mask at all times and practice social distancing while they are at work.
+The new guidelines are being issued as the nation mourns about 15,000 deaths from the virus and grapples with a devastated economy and medical crises from coast to coast.
+Health experts continue to caution Americans to practice social distancing and to avoid returning to their normal activities.
+At the same time, though, they are planning for a time when the most serious threat from COVID-19 will be in the country's rear-view mirror.

-Redfield said the employees should continue to stay home if they are sick.
-He also said employers in those critical industries should take the temperatures of a worker before allowing them to come back to work.
+President Donald Trump said that while he knows workers are "going stir crazy" at home, he can't predict when the threat from the virus will wane.

 The Centers for Disease Control and Prevention has issued new guidelines for essential workers, such as those in the health care and food supply industries.
 The guidance is focused on when those workers can return to work after having been exposed to the new coronavirus.